 Transparent (the brand) Cables

 The same is true to some extent, for older Transparent (the brand) audio cables.
 The old Super, Ultra, reference and the XL variants all have a forgiving sound and don’t shout.
 They also have extremely refined and extended treble and air.
 It is just that the lower treble is perhaps a bit recessed compared to some cables and, combined with speakers that don’t extend very well, this could lead to the impression that these cables sound rolled-off.
 This feeling is then substantiated by the presence of the infamous “network” boxes on these cables.
 These boxes do indeed contain highe frequency filtering but on extremely high frequencies that have nothing to do with audio.

-No matter the cause, this term called Rolled off is often used in the wrong context.
+No matter the cause, the term Rolled off I feel is often used in the wrong context.
 Not only because I feel so but also if you look at it from a technical viewpoint.
 The vast majority of products measure flat up to 20kHz, which is much higher than adult people can hear.
-Of course, rolled off components do exist.
-In my experience, some Jadis tube equipment can sound rolled off in the upper treble.
-This is also and much more so, true for the McIntosh MA6900 amplifier.
-This amp was very noticeably darker and missing air compared to many other amps, Rowland included.
+Of course, rolling off is a real phenomenon and there are components that do sound rolled off.

 You see, there is a lot of ground for misinterpretation and debate.
-The above is my interpretation and you may or may not agree but I certainly hope to have made some readers think again.
+The above is my interpretation and you may or may not agree but I certainly hope to have provided some food for thought.